Curriculum Vitae

 (1) A variety of instruments have been developed around this sensor.
 These include the "Computerized Cavendish Gravitation Balance" which is sold by Tel-Atomic Inc. and also Central Scientific Company.
 This state-of-the-art instrument is the heart of one of the first six NASA Breakthrough Propulsion Physics grants.

-(2) A miniaturized accelerometer based on the SDC technology (mesoscale using PC boards) is being developed by Auburn University's 'Leap' (Laboratory for Electronics Assembly and Packaging).
+(2) A miniaturized accelerometer based on the SDC technology (mesoscale using PC boards) was developed and tested by Auburn University's 'Leap' (Laboratory for Electronics Assembly and Packaging).

 (3) An array of SDC type was used in the 'Electric Power Assisted Steering' prototype built as a senior design project by Mercer Mechanical Engineering students.
 (2001).